-- 22. Carroccio A, Iacono G, Cottone M, Di Prima L, Cartabellotta F, Cavataio F, Scalici P, Montalto G, Di Fede G, Ricci G, Notarbartolo A, Averna MR (2003) Diagnostic accuracy of fecal calprotectin assay in distinguish organic causes of chronic diarrhea from irritable bowel syndrome: a prospective study on adults and children.
+- 22. Carroccio A, Iacono G, Cottone M, Di Prima L, Cartabellotta F, Cavataio F, Scalici P, Montalto G, Di Fede G, Ricci G, - Notarbartolo A, Averna MR (2003) Diagnostic accuracy of fecal calprotectin assay in distinguish organic causes of chronic diarrhea from irritable bowel syndrome: a prospective study on adults and children.
 Clin Chem 49:861-867 - Marsh MN, Crowe PT (1995) Morphology of the mucosal lesion in gluten sensitivity.
 Baillieres Clin Gastroenterol 9:273- 293 - Tursi A, Brandimarte G, Elisei W, Giorgetti GM, Inchingolo CD, Aiello F (2008) Effect of mesalazine on epithelial cell proliferation in colonic diverticular disease.
-Dig Liver Dis 40:737-742 - Desai D, Faubion WA, Sandborn WJ (2007) Review article: biological activity markers in inflammatory bowel disease.
-Aliment Pharmacol Ther 25:247-255 - Langhorst J, Elsencruch S, Koelzer J, Rueffer A, Michalsen A, Dobos GJ (2008) Noninvasive markers in the assessment of intestinal inflammation in inflammatory bowel diseases: performance of fecal lactoferrin, calprotectin, and PMN-elastase, CRP, and clinical indices.
+Dig Liver Dis 40:737-742 - 25.
+Desai D, Faubion WA, Sandborn WJ (2007) Review article: biological activity markers in inflammatory bowel disease.
+Aliment Pharmacol Ther 25:247-255 - 26.
+Langhorst J, Elsencruch S, Koelzer J, Rueffer A, Michalsen A, Dobos GJ (2008) Noninvasive markers in the assessment of intestinal inflammation in inflammatory bowel diseases: performance of fecal lactoferrin, calprotectin, and PMN-elastase, CRP, and clinical indices.
 Am J Gastroenterol 103:162-169 - Vestergaard TA, Nielsen SL, Dahlerup JF, Hornung N (2007) Fecal calprotectin: assessment of a rapid test.
 Scand J Clin Lab Invest i:1-5 irradiation magnetic field to tumor cells were established: 120 mT and 320 mT.
 The entrapment of magnetized immunocytes into tumor cells was verified with anti-CD8, -CD14, and -CD56 fluorescent antibodies.
 The production ability of IL4 and IFN was measured to evaluate the activation of magnetized immunocytes, and dead cell rate was determined by viability fluorescent multistaining to assess antitumor effect.
 Results: The APC and CTL combination group and the NK cell-alone group provided completely contrasting results with respect to their antitumor effect for HT29 and DLD1 cells.
 The death of not less than 40% of HT29 cells was successfully verified in the APC and CTL combination group.
-However, the death of HT29 cells could not be verified at all in the NK cell-alone group.
 Dead cells, when found, were NK cells.
 In contrast, the death of DLD1 cells could not be verified in the APC and CTL combination group.
 However, nearly 50% of NK cells died.
-In HT29 cells, furthermore, the antitumor effect-enhancing effect of the magnetized cytokine combination was effective in the APC and CTL group.
-In DLD1 cells, NK cells tended to be continuously effective; the activation of respective immunocytes and the enhancement of their antitumor effect were verified.
+In HT29 cells, furthermore, the activation of respective immunocytes and the enhancement of their antitumor effect or or service immunocytes and the enhancement of their antitumor effect were verified.
 Conclusions: Prolonged stay of magnetized immunocytes at the site of tumor was verified to enhance antitumor effect.
 Furthermore, our data suggested the magnetized cytokines' potential of controlling the negative feedback at the site of tumor.